15 Can’t-Miss Things to Do in Strasbourg, France (From Locals’ Favorites to Major Attractions)

 The top places to visit in Strasbourg, France right now

-1. Strasbourg Cathedral
+1. Climb the towers at Strasbourg Cathedral

 Strasbourg Cathedral is impossible to miss—it towers over the city with its intricate Gothic spire and bold sandstone façade.
 Inside, stained glass windows from the 12th to 14th centuries cast colorful light across the stone floors, and the details are just jaw-dropping.
 The real star, though, is the astronomical clock, which springs to life daily at 12:30 PM with animated apostles and chiming bells.
 It’s not just a church; it’s a show.